MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

       :::image type="content" border="true" source="./media/how-to-certificate-based-authentication/upload-certificate-authority.png" alt-text="Screenshot of how to upload certification authority file.":::

-1. To delete a CA certificate, select the certificate and click **Delete**.
+1. To delete a CA certificate, select the certificate and select **Delete**.
 1. Select **Columns** to add or delete columns.

 >[!NOTE]